Pocket money apps aim to help kids in cashless world

 LONDON (AP) — For kids growing up in today's cashless society, the piggy bank is going virtual.

-Father of two Roland Hall turned to a British startup's digital pocket money app because his kids were still too young to get their own bank cards from traditional banks.
+Father of two Roland Hall turned to a British startup's digital pocket money app because his kids were still too young to get bank cards from traditional banks.

 "When kids have cash they want to spend it quickly.
 They want to go to the shops and spend it on rubbish," said Hall, an IT project manager.
 But an app lets them check their balances online, "which actually makes them start thinking about saving rather than getting rid of the money," said Hall, who also prefers giving digital allowances because he never carries cash.